ngandng/ngandng.github.io/_pages/about.md

   - /about.html
 ---

-👩 About me
+🐥 About me
 ======

 Hi, my name is Ngan — a master's student in Electrical Engineering at Ulsan National Institute of Science and Technology (UNIST).
-I am currently working in [Robotics and Mobility Lab](https://rml-unist.notion.site/Robotics-Mobility-Lab-42d2027df6f24b4db38a83f32fc8456a) (RML) under the supervision of Assistant Professor Jeonghwan Jeon.
+I am currently working in [Robotics and Mobility Lab](https://rml-unist.notion.site/Robotics-Mobility-Lab-42d2027df6f24b4db38a83f32fc8456a) (RML) under the supervision of Asst.
+Prof. Jeonghwan Jeon.

-My **research interests** lie at the intersection of optimization, deep learning, and reinforcement learning to advance planning and decision-making in robotics and autonomous systems.
+My **research interests** lie at the intersection of *optimization, deep learning, and reinforcement learning* to advance planning and decision-making in robotics and autonomous systems.
 I'm passionate about solving problems that blend theoretical depth with practical impact across a variety of applications💫

 📢 News & Updates